Quinta-feira, Novembro 10, 2011

 Today was another day just like that.
 I was just so tired, it was so hot, the students are starting up another strike in my university; we’ve had so many that I’m done supporting or participating at all.
 I took this course in poetry once before, I took some other subjects in poetry is it really necessary to go today?
 Are we even going to have classes with all that mess going on there?

-So I decided by going, (not particularly interested in the class I have to confess again but because I had to), the professor had previously notified that she was going to be delayed, almost everyone thought she wouldn’t come because of the strike, there were like five people in class.
+So I decided on going, (not particularly interested in the class I have to confess again but because I had to), the professor had previously notified that she was going to be delayed, almost everyone thought she wouldn’t come because of the strike, there were like five people in class.
 She actually did and brought along an Indian poet.
 We started analyzing one of his poems (not knowing that he was the author yet).
 The poem, Rain, seemed to be a paradox, showing images of drought and flood, sun and rain.
 It’s very well written.
 It felt so negative at first describing all the destruction a flood causes.
 Unlike what I’ve always thought, the poet said in India, nature is neither idolatrized nor glamorized, it is indeed amazing and gracious, yet it brings destruction.
 But even in terrifying tsunamis such as the ones we’ve recently seen or flood, there should be hope.

 I’ve got to thing about this cycle, the more I try to change, the more it seems that I am in the exact same place, in the same situations I should know better by now, stuck in reverse.